 Plan ahead!
 Ideally, you want to contact your future lab 6 – 12 months before you plan to start your new job.
 Start your application early and read the application guidelines carefully.

-The DNA Replication Group is considering to sponsor an excellent UK, European or international candidate for a fully-funded Imperial College PhD Scholarship for the academic year.
+The DNA Replication Group is considering to sponsor an excellent UK, European or international candidate for a fully-funded Imperial College PhD Scholarship.
 Please contact Christian Speck to discuss potential research proposals.
 Follow the link below for more information.

 Students interested in applying for external funding to join the DNA Replication Group should contact Christian Speck for an informal discussion.
 Please send your curriculum vitae and explain your interest in a specific research area.